-a.
-Role of the Board of Directors [Principle 4.1] [Supplementary Principle 4.1.1]
+(1)-1.
+Board of Directors

-- (a) In addition to matters specified by law and the Articles of Incorporation, the Board of Directors discusses and decides upon important matters involving Group management strategy and corporate management, including the Group's management policies, management strategies, and capital policy, in addition to overseeing the duties of directors and executive officers. - (b) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return, and capital, and aims to increase enterprise value in the medium-to-long term by achieving sustainable growth and improvement in earnings and capital efficiency with a foundation of soundness. - (c) In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles - (d) Executive officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors, and report on the status of business execution to the Board of Directors.

-b.
-Composition of the Board of Directors

-• More than one-third of the Board of Directors which has 11 members (8 men and 3 women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.

-c.
-Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan)

-- Under the Group's Medium-Term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3., Efforts Involving Respect for the Position of Stakeholders), and supervises its efforts to realize and achieve them. - In formulating the Group's Medium-Term Management Plan, constructive discussions were held at the Group Management Committee, followed by discussions at the Board of Directors and a resolution was made.
-Regarding execution of the Group's Medium-Term Management Plan, timely summarization is provided, a PDCA cycle is being run to achieve that plan based on discussions among the Board of Directors, and constructive discussions will continue to be held in the future.
+- a.
+Role of the Board of Directors [Principle 4.1] [Supplementary Principle 4.1.1] - (a) In addition to matters specified by law and the Articles of Incorporation, the Board of Directors discusses and decides upon important matters involving Group management strategy and corporate management, including the Group's management policies, management strategies, and capital policy, in addition to overseeing the duties of directors and executive officers. - (b) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return, and capital, and aims to increase enterprise value in the medium-to-long term by achieving sustainable growth and improvement in earnings and capital efficiency with a foundation of soundness. - (c) In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles - (d) Executive officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors, and report on the status of business execution to the Board of Directors. - b.
+Composition of the Board of Directors - More than one-third of the Board of Directors which has 11 members (8 men and 3 women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management. - c.
+Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan) - Under the Group's Medium-Term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3.
+Efforts Involving Respect for the Position of Stakeholders), and supervises its efforts to realize and achieve them. - The Company will also appropriately monitor the progress of the "Great Business Style Reform" initiative, which was established in Stage 2 of the Group's Medium-Term Management Plan (2022-2025) and which will fundamentally review the way business is conducted in light of issues such as insurance premium adjustment. - In formulating the Group's Medium-Term Management Plan, constructive discussions were held at the Group Management Committee, followed by discussions at the Board of Directors and a resolution was made. - In Stage 2 of the Group's Medium-Term Management Plan (2022-2025), which began in fiscal 2024, decisions were made at meetings, including a fundamental review of business practices (a major reform of business style) in light of issues such as insurance premium adjustment. - Regarding execution of the Group's Medium-Term Management Plan, timely summarization is provided, a PDCA cycle is being run to achieve that plan based on discussions among the Board of Directors, and constructive discussions will continue to be held in the future.
 The Board of Directors also checks the progress of Medium-Term Management Plans for each of the Group's operating companies.
 Note that explanations are provided at the General Shareholders' Meeting and at Group Information Meetings.

-(1)-2 Governance Committee (About twice a year)
+(1)-2.
+Governance Committee (About twice a year)